How To Buy Land In Japan: What To Know To Build Your Home

 • ID Verification: A passport or residence card (for those living in Japan) will be required.

-• Bank account: Double-check if your bank account can oversee transactions.
+• Bank account: Double-check if your bank account can handle overseas transactions.

 • Inkan (Personal seal): An inkan is used as a notarized signature to sign official documents for those living in Japan.

-Additionally, hiring a legal representative, such as a judicial scrivener, is highly recommended, as they can assist with registering your property in Japan if you are outside the country.
+Additionally, hiring a legal representative, such as a judicial scrivener, is highly recommended, as they can assist with registering your property in Japan if you are purchasing land from outside the country.

 Step 6: Building your home